Best Indoor Electric Grill Review – Top 6 Hottest List for March, 2023 with Buying Guide

 You can probably tell that we’re partial to contact grills, but this Hamilton Beach open grill is a good performer – and the way it’s built can almost make you feel like you’re cooking outdoors, because the cover is an attached (but removable) hood just like the one on your gas grill.

-It wasn’t quite as impressive as the Delonghi open grill we reviewed earlier, probably because it’s much less powerful, but it’s still a good choice for just over $50.
+It wasn’t quite as impressive as the Delonghi open grill we reviewed earlier, probably because it’s much less powerful, but it’s still a good choice in this price range.

 Digging deeper on the Hamilton Beach 25360 Indoor Flavor/Searing Grill:

 Check Hamilton Beach 25360 Indoor Flavor/Searing Grill Price on Amazon

 Bonus Review – George Foreman GRP-1060B 4-Serving Removable Plate Grill And Panini Press

 The GRP-1060B is George Foreman’s best selling model and deserves to be mentioned in this review.
 It is a bare-bones grill at a low price, so you won’t find many extra features like timers and adjustable thermostats on this 60-square inch contact grill.
 But it’s large enough to prepare a tasty dinner for four (if they don’t have huge appetites), the non-stick coating on the plates is much better than on previous models, the machine heats up quickly (it’s ready to go in as little as three minutes), and the trademark Foreman sloped grill design means there will be a minimum of fat buildup and splatter.